On-ride camera

-An on-ride camera is a camera mounted alongside the track of a roller coaster, log flume or other thrill ride that automatically photographs all of the riders on each passing vehicle.
-They are often mounted at the most intense or fastest part of the ride, resulting in humorously distorted expressions due to fear or wind resistance.
-The pictures are then available for viewing and purchase as a souvenir.
+An on-ride camera is a camera mounted next to or above the track of a roller coaster, log flume, or other amusement ride that photographs all of the riders on each passing vehicle.
+They are often mounted at the most intense or fastest part of the ride, resulting in distorted expressions due to fear or wind resistance.

 Upon exiting the ride, park guests pass a booth or shop where their vehicle's pictures are on display screens.
 Depending on the size of the vehicle used by the attraction, the entire car or groups of one, two, or four may comprise one photograph.
-The display images are numbered, and customers wishing to purchase a photo take the appropriate number to a cashier.
+The display images are numbered, and customers wishing to purchase a photo as a souvenir take the appropriate number to a cashier.
 This photo shop may be located in the same building as the displays or in a separate shop nearby.
 Many parks offer minimal editing tools (such as red-eye effect removal) before purchase.
-The photo is usually ready within minutes of purchase.
-Single prints in varying sizes are available, provided in cardboard folio bearing the name of the park or ride.
-Often specialty products, such as posters, keychains or t-shirts, are available also.
+The photo is usually ready within minutes of being taken for purchase.
+The photos may be sold as physical prints, digital files, or put onto merchandise items like keychains.